 He was all alone in the forest because all of a sudden something terrible had happened in his country - a WAR.

-He was five years old when a big bomb exploded in his home town, close to the edge where his house stood.
-He could not understand why at night the sky filled with flashing lights as though it were the feast of their Patron Saint.
-Why deafening noises boomed through the town making his heart tremble with fear.
-Why his mother crossed herself as though in church and whispered ‘God protect us!’.
+He was five years old when a big bomb exploded in his hometown, close to the edge where his house stood.
+He could not understand why at night the sky filled with flashing lights as though it were the feast of their Patron Saint, why deafening noises boomed through the town making his heart tremble with fear and why his mother crossed herself as though in church and whispered, ‘God protect us.’

 Little Johnny lived in continuous fear about things he could not understand.

-One day, some ugly soldiers marched straight into their house, stamped their feet on the kitchen floor and ordered mummy and daddy to go with them.
+One day, some ugly soldiers marched straight into their house, stamped their feet on the kitchen floor and ordered Mummy and Daddy to go with them.
 He saw they did not want to go.
-Daddy shouted ‘We have done nothing!
-Where are you taking us?’ but one soldier hit him on the head with his rifle and grabbed mummy by her arm.
+Daddy shouted, ‘We have done nothing.
+Where are you taking us?’
+One of the soldiers hit him on the head with his rifle and grabbed Mummy by her arm.
 In the confusion, Johnny ran in panic and hid in his favourite hide-and-seek place.

-The soldiers did not notice him but he saw them drag his mum and dad out of the house and push them in a big van.
+The soldiers did not notice him, but he saw them drag his mum and dad out of the house and push them in a big van.
 He never saw them again.

-Johnny came out after his heart had calmed down, and fled from the house.
+Johnny came out after his heart had calmed down and fled from the house.
 He started to run.
 He ran and ran until he ended up in the woodland, exhausted, bewildered and crying.
-He threw himself onto a soft carpet of moss and sobbing pitifully, fell into a troubled sleep.
+He threw himself onto a soft carpet of moss and sobbing pitifully.
+Soon, fell into a troubled sleep.

-A dark blanket of night soon spread over the quivering little body.
+A dark blanket of night spread over the quivering little body.
 His dreams took the form of dreadful nightmares and the poor boy tossed and turned moaning in his sleep.
 When he awoke at dawn, he was surprised to realize that he had been kept warm and cosy from the night dew.
 But how?
 He had no blanket, no coat.
 He sat up and saw a beautiful white doe lying close to him.
 She had heard his sad yelping and had laid down to keep him warm with her magnificent fur, licking his forehead to soothe the turmoil of his soul.
 She had comforted and protected him throughout the night, as his own mother would have.

 That night changed little Johnny for good.
 When he woke, he felt older and wiser.
 He came to realize that his life would never be the same, that there were people in the world that killed and destroyed and that his precious parents would never return as a result.

-So he made a decision: to live in the woods and love the gentle doe that kept him warm at night.
+So, he made a decision - to live in the woods and love the gentle doe that kept him warm at night.
 He loved her as though she were his real mother.

 Mama Doe, as the boy came to call her, adopted this strange cub as one of her own, loving, teaching and protecting him like the rest of her family.